blueandhack/K-Go/README.md

 ## What should we know?
 Situation

-Assume we are in a city, and the city has three police offices, so some police man walking everywhere.
+Assume we are in a city, and the city has three police offices, and some police man walking everywhere.
-One day, the police offices need k police mans back to offices because they have a important meeting, So, the program will help them to find k police man what is short distance to back to every office.
+Now, the police offices need some of police mans back to offices because they need a important meeting, So, the program will help them to find k police man what is short distance to back to office.
+(for the program, every office just needs 3 polices, so the k is 3) Also, we can use the kNN algorithm for some way, such as, it helps customers to find the nearest supermarket.

 ## How to run?